skaminp/mpv-scripts/README.md

 # mpv-scripts
-Any mpv scripts I've create that I feel are worth sharing.
+Any mpv scripts I've created that I feel are worth sharing.

 ## dynamic_bcspline.lua